hisayakhere/IITM-BS-DS/Levels/01Foundation-Level/002Computational-Thinking/ct.md

+> Download the Full Computational-Thinking Note here 👇

-> Select the Week and Download the Notes Week wise
+> Or, Select the Week and Download the Notes Week wise

 <details><summary>Week 1</summary>